Project-YXKJ/SilverStarSCS.Docs/source/function/safety-sensor.rst

    -Min  0
    -Unit  --
    -Description
-     | Optional features,whether to throw a warning when the hook cover is removed:
+     | Optional features,whether to throw a warning when the hook cover plate is removed:
      | 0 = Off;
      | 1 = On.